-Hope that your business-critical cloud applications operate on a true mesh network
+Hope that your business-critical supply chain cloud software operates on a true mesh network.

 You might have noticed around noon on Tuesday (2/28/17) that much of the web went dark.
 An outage on Amazon’s “S3” system wreaked havoc on big-name services including Apple, Spotify, Slack, and Amazon itself, plus thousands of others like your local TV station.
 They all went dark.

 The outage bit hard into 54 of the top 100 internet retailers.
 Website page-load times increased by triple digits.
 S&P 500 companies lost $150 million.
 Amazon users went crazy.

 But do you know who uses Amazon and was not adversely affected?
 Netflix is one example – they did their homework on redundancy, designing around the occasional but potentially massive real-world trouble.
 Vanguard’s supply chain cloud software is another example (and yes, we use the S3 location that went down).

 How did we come out unscathed?
 The straight answer is that we’ve invested a lot of time and money in our infrastructure.
 Our cloud platform for business forecasting and planning operates across an expanding global network of data centers.
 Any change that any user of Vanguard Software makes in the system is replicated worldwide in seconds.
 Users and collaborators across globally distributed environments can see these changes in real-time, all of the time.